 Distribution/DispensariesSenate Bill 17 authorized up to four state-licensed distribution facilities.

 Dispensaries opened in spring of 2013.
 In 2014, the program was expanded with the passage of SB 247, which added delivery program to existing dispensaries to deliver to patients and granted naturopathic physicians the right to recommend medical cannabis.

-Connecticut became the 9th state to legalize medical marijuana on July 1, 2004
+Vermont became the 27th state to legalize medical marijuana on May 26, 2004

 Important Cannabis Laws

 Senate Bill 76 (2004) – established a patient registry that provided legal protections for qualifying patients and their primary caregivers who possess or cultivate small amounts of medical cannabis.
 Patients and their designated caregivers may possess up to two ounces of usable cannabis.